 - What is your #1 work from home tip?

-Check out our list of virtual team icebreaker questions for more discussion topics.
+Check out our list of virtual icebreaker questions for more discussion topics.

 Virtual coffee meeting tips

-Here are some tips for running an effective virtual coffee break.
+Here are some tips for running an effective virtual coffee session.

 - Use small group features like breakout rooms to encourage more discussion.